 Using an inert gas paint and finish preserver can also be useful when keeping paint and clear coats for future use.
 During storage, the oxygen or moisture that gets sealed inside your container continues to cure and thicken it, which can eventually ruin leftover paint and other finishes.
 By using an inert gas preserver, you can purge the container of excess oxygen or moisture, allowing you to safely store your finish so you can use all of it.
 An inert gas preserver can be especially useful when storing more costly oil-based paint, varnish, polyurethane and other clear coatings that might be kept for long periods of time between uses.

 Keep from Freezing

-Water-based paint labels normally say “keep from freezing,” but did you know that paint may still be usable even after it freezes once or twice?
+Water-based paint labels normally read “keep from freezing,” but did you know that paint may still be usable even after it freezes once or twice?
 If you can stir paint into a smooth consistency, it’s still good.
-If it freezes and thaws several times, it will get worse each time.
-If you stir paint and it stays lumpy and never gets smooth, it’s spoiled.
+If it freezes and thaws several times, its condition will worsen each time.
+If you stir paint and it stays lumpy and doesn’t get smooth, it’s spoiled.

 Keep Out of the Rain or Damp Locations

-When cans get wet, they will rust and the labels will fall off.
+When cans get wet, they rust and the labels fall off.
 Even plastic cans have metal lids that can rust.
-Rusty cans and lids make a mess and fall apart when you handle them, and the rust will fall into the paint, making it unusable.
+Rusty cans and lids make a mess and fall apart when handled.
+The rust may fall into the paint, making it unusable.
 If the label falls off, you won’t know what type of paint or color is in the can.
 Keep your paint dry.